stein-exe/instagram-mass-reporter/README.md

 instagram-mass-reporter/
 ├── main.py              # the loader — run this
 ├── files/               # cached backend + cache timestamp
-│   ├── 3.13_fastapi.py  # or 3.13_android.py, depending on platform
+│   ├── 3.13_flask.py    # one per supported Python version
 │   └── lastupdate.txt
-├── flask/               # Flask backend (Android)
+└── flask/               # Flask backend
-│   └── 3.11.py, 3.12.py, 3.13.py
-└── fastapi/             # FastAPI backend (desktop)
     └── 3.11.py, 3.12.py, 3.13.py
 ```

-You never edit the files in `flask/` or `fastapi/`.
-They're the deployed backends and are pulled by the loader.
+You never edit the files in `flask/`.
+They're the deployed backend and are pulled by the loader.

 ---